Girisudhan36/Cryptocurrency-Investment-Portfolio/README.md

 ![Excel Dashboard](https://img.shields.io/badge/Excel-Dashboard-green) ![Status](https://img.shields.io/badge/Project-Complete-blue) ![Level](https://img.shields.io/badge/Skill-Advanced-orange)

-This is a fully functional **Crypto Investment Portfolio Tracker** built in **Advanced Excel**.
+This is a fully functional **Crypto Investment Portfolio Tracker** built in **MS Excel**.

-It tracks trades, calculates returns using advanced formulas, and displays key metrics through **interactive dashboards and charts**.
+A real-world Excel project that tracks and analyzes a personal crypto investment portfolio using advanced Excel techniques.
+It includes live trade logs, ROI calculations, DCA strategy, and dynamic charts.

 This project simulates a real-world investor's workflow using **raw CSV files from Binance** and **live price tracking from CoinMarketCap**.

 ---